aloretocornidez/workshops/linux-workshop/readme.md

 Now that you have a simple roadmap, I hope you can utilize Linux, or at the very least, understand why it is held in such high regard.

-If you want to see ome really cool tricks, you should attend the Bash Workshop that will be held in a few weeks.
+If you want to see some really cool tricks, you should attend the Bash Workshop that will be held in a few weeks.
 This workshop teaches you a lot of cool tricks that are more than just 'here is how commands work'.

-As you gain more experience, you'll be able to utilize the the command line a lot more and make it more efficient than using your gui application.
-One
-example: it is literally faster to pull all of my repositories using my terminal than it is using the gui application.
+As you gain more experience, you'll be able to utilize the command line a lot more and make it more efficient than using your gui application.
+One example: it is literally faster to pull all of my repositories using my terminal than it is using the gui application.
 Because I set up an alias.